fancher87/PythonBasics/MachineLearning_Checklist.md

 1. Frame the problem and look at the big picture.
+Designing the system:
+	supervised?
+Unsupervised?
+Reinforcement learning?
+	classification?
+Regression?
+Other?
+	RMSE vs MAE -- RMSE more sensitive to outliers check assumptions
 2. Get the data.
 3. Explore the data and gain insights.
 4. Prepare the dat to better expose underlying patterns to ML algorithms.